 STRATEGY B. Access to resources and services in schools

 [1.]
-All students in need of school behavioral health resources and supports have access to clinically, linguistically, and culturally appropriate services, as well as sensitive to the challenges faced by LGBT (lesbian, gay, bisexual, and transgendered) youth.2
+All students in need of school behavioral health resources and supports have access to services that are clinically, linguistically, and culturally appropriate, and that are sensitive to the challenges faced by LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer and Questioning) youth.2

 [2.]
 In-district referral system.
 The early identification and referral of students with behavioral health needs, the availability of referral information for families seeking behavioral health screening or diagnostic evaluations, and ongoing reassessment of students’ behavioral health needs are important tasks for school staff.
 These needs may include but are not limited to issues related to special education, behavior, stress, substance abuse, trauma, or physical well-being.